gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 You should notice that our *StartAsync* method breakpoint hit.

-> When you start a new conversation, Bot Framework will first call the *StartAsync* method of your *RootDialog* invoked via the *MessagesController*.
-Notce in this example, that the *StartAsync* method immediately calls *IDialogContext.Wait(MessageReceived)*.
-This tells Bot Framework that the provided message (or in our case, *Activity*) should be passed to the *MessageReceived* handler.
+> When you start a new **conversation**, Bot Framework will first call the *StartAsync* method of your *RootDialog* invoked via the *MessagesController*.
+Notce in this example that the *StartAsync* method immediately calls *IDialogContext.Wait(MessageReceived)*.
+This tells Bot Framework that the dialog should expect to receive a message from the user which should be passed to the *MessageReceived* handler.

 Let's hit F5 and see what happens next.
 As you might have expected, our MessageReceived handler was invoked.